bkrith/bed/README.md

 * Object array: `[{v: 'int', f: 'string'}]`

 ### JSON type
-As stated before, the js-binary requires the data to have a rather strict schema.
+As stated before, the bed requires the data to have a rather strict schema.
 But sometimes, part of the data may not fit this reality.
 In this case, you can fallback to JSON :)

 Of course, a JSON field will miss the point about space efficiency and data validation, but will gain in flexibility.

 ### ObjectId type
-js-binary gives first-class support for mongodb ObjectId.
-But since js-binary doesn't (and shouldn't) depend on any peculiar mongodb driver, the rules for this type are:
+bed gives first-class support for mongodb ObjectId.
+But since bed doesn't (and shouldn't) depend on any peculiar mongodb driver, the rules for this type are:

 * Encoding: any object `o` is accepted, as long `new Buffer(String(o), 'hex')` yields a 12-byte Buffer
 * Decoding: returns a 24-char hex-encoded string